lzubiaur/clipper-lua/README.md

-[Clipper](http://www.angusj.com/delphi/clipper.php) FFI binding for LuaJit
+[Clipper](http://www.angusj.com/delphi/clipper.php) FFI binding for LuaJIT.

+Clipper version: 6.4.2 (last version available as of July 2017).

 Inspired by https://luapower.com/clipper

+# Notes

+* Only Path(s) clipping/offseting (not PolyTree)
-> Only macos binary (Windows/Linux build are planned)
+* Only macos binary (Windows/Linux build are planned)
+* Clipper.ZFillFunction not binded

 # Install as a plug-in